 Keratoconus and Vision Loss

 Keratoconus is a common condition, affecting about one in every thousand people.
 Onset occurs early in life.
-The condition may first be discovered when a young patient has rapidly advancing myopia and requires a new lens prescription frequently.
+The condition may first be discovered when a young client has rapidly advancing myopia and requires a new lens prescription frequently.
 Once identified, various treatments are available to halt the progression of the condition, including corneal cross linking.
 To repair vision, it is typically necessary to implant the Intacs® in each eye.
 As keratoconus is a progressive disease, a person may have severely impaired vision, significantly impacting quality of life.

 Get Help from the Waring Vision Institute in Charleston, SC